Tag Archive for: Paul Aspelin REALTOR®

 Historical items were tough for me.
 My mom didn’t keep much from my childhood and I wanted my teenage kids to determine what they wanted to keep from theirs.
 We got some large rubber totes with their names on them and started to pack their childhood memories.
 Things they wanted to keep but didn’t have room for while away at college.
 Paul and I have a box marked heirloom items where we have special things we will keep forever.

 What was difficult were all the photo albums and high school yearbooks.
-We had over 15 albums, mostly from my teenage years and early marriage.
+There were over 15 albums, mostly from our teenage years and early marriage.
 Eventually we stopped printing photos taken from our camera and saved photos digitally because we were taking them on our phones vs with a camera.
 We decided to go through each album and relive those memories.
 I took digital pictures of some and shared with family and friends.
-I have the memories, and I have some photos from the event, just not ALL the photos, and I am ok with that.
+I have the memories, and saved some photos from the event, just not ALL the photos, and I am ok with that.

 You can buy a digital photo frame too where you add the app to your phone and upload photos to a digital frame that you keep in your living room or wherever you spend a lot of time.
 I see them as a collection on my phone too each time I go to open the app.
 It makes me smile.
 I helped my mom take pictures of very old photographs of her family so she could add them to her digital frame.
 It allows you to enjoy them now vs letting them sit in a box.